 Attempts to contact Jim Perrin had failed.
-The house ‘phone was not answered; his mobile was switched off and no message could be left.
-Time was of the essence and Jac’s daughter, who was an art student in a nearby town but who had no ‘phone of her own, had to be found if it was at all possible.
-More ‘phone calls – it took several to locate her.
-Our sister telephoned Jac’s “first love”, in Cumbria, telling him of the gravity of the situation and asking him if he would try to contact Jim Perrin, as she had been unable to do so, and also Jac’s youngest son, who was in Argentina.
-He managed to achieve both, and Jim Perrin said: he “would be along later – as soon as he could”.
-Sadly Jac’s eldest son who was teaching in Yorkshire also had his mobile switched off and we had no idea which school he was in.
+The house phone was not answered; his mobile was switched off and no message could be left.
+Time was dwindling and Jac’s daughter, who was an art student in a nearby town but who had no phone of her own, had to be found if it was at all possible.
+More phone calls — it took several to locate her.
+Our sister telephoned Jac’s ‘first love’, in Cumbria, telling him of the gravity of the situation and asking him if he would try to contact Jim Perrin, as she had been unable to do so, and also Jac’s youngest son, who was in Argentina.
+He managed to achieve both, and Jim Perrin said, rather strangely, ‘he would be along later — as soon as he could’.
+Sadly Jac’s eldest son who was supply teaching in Yorkshire also had his mobile switched off and we had no idea which school he was in.

 By a lovely miracle her daughter arrived, supported by her boyfriend, and thus she was able to be there at her mother’s side.
 Jac had waited for her; within the hour she died.

 If our sister had not gone into the hospital when she did she would not have been able to find Jac’s daughter in time nor would she have been able to let everyone else know, and contrary to the impression that Jim Perrin had given the night before, how very serious things were.

 Shortly afterwards our family began to arrive; from Suffolk and Yorkshire, from the Lake District and, of course, from Wales.
 There were ten people, all of whom loved Jac dearly, in her room with her: FINALLY Jim Perrin arrived.
 (Note the discrepancy — ‘people soon began to fill the room’ — ref. p.271 ‘West:’!).
 In fact he arrived last: and late.
 The nurses were saying ‘Where is her partner?’ — ‘Is he not here yet?’